AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 ==== Entity Component System

+#acr("ECS") is an architectural software design pattern specifically tailored for #acr("DOP"). #acr("DOP") is a design paradigm that focuses on organizing and processing data efficiently, by structuring the layout of data to play well with the caching mechanisms built into modern CPU's. #kristoffer[short example of AOS vs SOA?]
+This approach is characterized by the separation of data storage from behavior and logic at the programming level.
+ECS architecture is commonly employed in computer games and intensive data analytics to enhance performance.
+Additionally, it has been utilized in robotic simulation projects such as the Potato simulator, which models large-scale heterogeneous swarm robotics@li2023potato.

+// At the programming level this is visible by the separation of data storage from behaviour and logic.
+This architecture is commonly used in computer games and intensive data analytics computations to achieve higher performance.
+It has also been used in other robotic simulations projects such as @li2023potato, that uses it simulate large scale heterogeneous swarm robotics.

-#acr("ECS") is an architectural software design pattern specifically designed for data oriented programming #note.kristoffer[explain what is meant by data oriented programing].
-At the heart of it are three complementary concepts, from which its name comes from: entities, components and systems:
+At the heart of #acrpl("ECS") are three complementary concepts, from which its name comes from: _entities_, _components_ and _systems_:

+#table(
+  columns: 2,
+  stroke: none,
+  row-gutter: 0.25em,
+  // gutter: none,
-/ Entity: A collection of components with a unique id.
+  [*Entity*], table.vline(stroke: gray), [A collection of components with a unique id.
 Every object in the #acr("ECS") world is an entity.
 Most often the id a single unsigned integer.
-An entity could be a robot, a camera or cylinder.
-/ Component: Data scoped to a single piece of functionality.
+An entity could be a robot, a camera or a cylinder.], [*Component*], [Data scoped to a single piece of functionality.
 For example position, velocity, rigid body, a timer etc.
+  ],
+  [*System*], [Functions that operate on the data by querying the #acr("ECS") world for entities and components and updating them.
+]

+)

+// / Entity: A collection of components with a unique id.
+Every object in the #acr("ECS") world is an entity.
+Most often the id a single unsigned integer.
+An entity could be a robot, a camera or a cylinder.
+// / Component: Data scoped to a single piece of functionality.
+For example position, velocity, rigid body, a timer etc.
-/ System: Functions that operate on the data by querying the #acr("ECS") world for entities and components and updating them.
+// / System: Functions that operate on the data by querying the #acr("ECS") world for entities and components and updating them.

-It leads to a different approach to software design in comparison to more traditional #acr("OOP") based ways of modelling simulated environments as traditionally found in other trad
+It leads to a different approach to software design in comparison to more traditional #acr("OOP") based ways of modelling simulated environments.
+Instead of using object hierarchies facilitated by inheritance all components are logically laid out in a flat hierarchy, managed by a single instance of some "data store" structure.
+This data store is then queried and mutated by systems.
+All of this leads to a conceptual model which is close to relational database models.
+In this perspective entities are equivalent to primary keys.
+Components to table columns and systems to SQL queries@papagiannakis2023project. @f.ecs-entity-component-table shows an example of how the data store structures components into one large table indexed by entity ids.

-It if different from traditional #acr("OOP") based ways of modelling

-At first glance this representation/organisazation

-that is designed to fully utilize modern computer hardware

-memory hierarchies

-Cache Locality
+// memory hierarchies / Cache Locality

-#kristoffer[
+// #kristoffer[
-  point out how it is different compared to traditional game engines/simulators like Unity, Unreal, autodesk Isaac Sim ]
+//   point out how it is different compared to traditional game engines/simulators like Unity, Unreal, autodesk Isaac Sim
+// ]

 // it is a structural pattern